 - The fact that Herbert is only described as "caught in the machinery" and Mr. White was only able to identify him "by his clothes" are also an example, leaving the exact nature of Herbert's death up to the reader.

-- Rule of Three: The monkey's paw can grant three wishes each to three different people.
+- Rule of Three: The monkey's paw has the power to grant three different people three wishes each.

 - Schmuck Bait: The sergeant explicitly warns them about what may happen.
 They wish anyway.

-- Space Whale Aesop: Don't wish for any more money than you already have, because an evil artifact might intentionally misinterpret it to mean you want tragedy to befall your family.
+- Space Whale Aesop: Don't wish for any more money than you already have, because an evil artifact might intentionally misinterpret it to bring tragedy upon your family.

 - The Unreveal: Several adaptations, including the original story, never say what exactly the final wish that Mr. White makes on the monkey paw is.
 It is assumed to be on the lines of "I wish for Herbert to be at peace" or "I wish that Herbert would be dead and in his grave once more."
 Two particular adaptations do reveal it: in one he says "I wish my son dead in the grave forever," while in another he says "I wish him dead and at peace."

 - You Can't Fight Fate: The entire point behind the creation of the paw was to teach that it's better to accept things as they are.